 Parameter Units Water Quality Protection Standard

-Total dissolved solids mg/L 450.
+Total dissolved solids mg/L 450

-Sulfate mg/L 100.
+Sulfate mg/L 100

-Chloride mg/L 100.
+Chloride mg/L 100

 Boron mg/L 0.5

-\ Based on the water quality objectives for the western area of the Main San Gabriel Basin contained in the Basin Plan.
+^{} Based on the water quality objectives for the western area of the Main San Gabriel Basin contained in the Basin Plan.

-Water quality protection standards may be modified by the Board based on more recent or complete groundwater monitoring data, changes in background water quality, or for any other valid reason.
+Water quality protection standards may be modified by the Regional Board based on more recent and/or more complete groundwater monitoring data, changes in background water quality, or for any other valid reason.
+The monitoring points approved by the Executive Officer pursuant to Provision D.1. shall serve as the compliance points for purposes of these water quality protection standards.